Toronto Day Trip to Niagara Falls, Ontario

 By Car

 There is no question that driving to Niagara Falls is the fastest way to get there from Toronto.
-In fact, you can get there in about 80 minutes under normal traffic conditions.
+You can get there in about 80 minutes under normal traffic conditions.
 However, the key is to leave Toronto early enough to avoid the bulk of the morning commute.
 In the first place, you’ll be driving from one of the most congested cities in North America.
-That’s to say nothing avoiding the afternoon commute on your daytrip.
-In case you are driving, make sure to avoid the afternoon commute, particularly from 3 p.m. to about 6 p.m.
+That’s to say, nothing avoiding the afternoon commute on your day trip.
+If you are driving, avoid the afternoon commute, particularly from 3 p.m. to about 6 p.m.

 By Bus

-There are a handful of bus companies that offer service between Toronto and Niagara Falls, Ontario.
-Of these companies, your best option is FlixBus, with several departures starting at CAD $9.99.
+A handful of bus companies offer service between Toronto and Niagara Falls, Ontario.
+Of these companies, your best option is FlixBus, with several departures starting at CAD 9.99.
 FlixBus departs from the Toronto Union Station bus terminal and arrives at the Flixbus station in Niagara Falls.
-However, there are other bus companies to consider to Niagara Falls, Ontario, including Megabus, Greyhound and Trailways.
+However, other bus companies in Niagara Falls, Ontario, should be considered, including Megabus, Greyhound, and Trailways.
 Please note there are different bus stations in Niagara Falls, Ontario.
-For instance, Greyhound, Megabus and Trailways arrives at the Niagara Falls Transit Terminal.
-On the other hand, FlixBus has its own transit stop about 2.5 miles south of the transit terminal.
+For instance, Greyhound, Megabus, and Trailways arrive at the Niagara Falls Transit Terminal.
+On the other hand, FlixBus has a transit stop about 2.5 miles south of the terminal.

 Tour Bus

 Taking a tour bus from Toronto is perhaps the simplest way to enjoy a day trip to Niagara Falls.
-For one, you’ll be traveling in a group and led by a tour guide.
+For one, you’ll travel in a group led by a tour guide.
 For another, it takes a lot of guesswork out of your day trip planning.
-What’s more, these tour operators can pick you up at your downtown hotel or a different spot that’s nearby.
-Moreover, these guided bus tours also allow you free time to spend on your own Niagara Falls day trip and some include a scenic boat tour.
-Among the leading tour businesses operating from Toronto are Airlink, Gray Line, Niagara Day Tour and Queen Tour.
+Moreover, these tour operators can pick you up at your downtown hotel or a nearby spot.
+Moreover, these guided bus tours also allow you free time to spend on your own Niagara Falls day trip, and some include a scenic boat tour.
+Among the leading tour businesses operating in Toronto are Airlink, Gray Line, Niagara Day Tour, and Queen Tour.

 By Train

 GO Transit offers the most frequent train service between Toronto and Niagara Falls, Ontario.
-However, most of the Union Station departures requires you to make a transfer to a bus at the Burlington GO station.
-From Burlington, the GO bus route 12 will then transport you to the Niagara Falls bus terminal across from the train station.
-However, when you are planning your trip online, you can select the “train only” trip option and choose your direct trip.
+However, most Union Station departures require you to transfer to a bus at the Burlington GO station.
+From Burlington, the GO bus route 12 will transport you to the Niagara Falls bus terminal across from the train station.
+However, when planning your trip online, you can select the “train only” option and choose your direct trip.
 VIA Rail Canada also offers train service between Union Station and Niagara Falls train station.
-However, there is only one morning departure and only one afternoon return trip.
+However, there is only one-morning departure and only one-afternoon return trip.

 Related: 10 Interesting Facts You Might Not Know About Toronto